 “I really enjoy putting teams together around projects, delivering those projects, and then interacting between the team, our senior leadership, and our board,” the director says.
 “Leadership for me is more about supporting others and enabling that common goal that it is about serving yourself.
 For me, it just has to be.”

-One of the director’s largest items on his list of 332 ongoing projects is the $270-million, six-story clinic, to be located on Madison’s Far East Side.
+One of the director’s largest items on his list of 332 ongoing projects is the $270-million, seven-story clinic, to be located on Madison’s Far East Side.
 The clinic will serve as a one-stop location for patients seeking cardiology, dermatology, oncology, ophthalmology, and other specialty services.

 The clinic also will act as UW Health’s third hub for specialty care in Madison, with two other locations on Madison’s Near West Side and Far West Side.